 - Organics & Green Waste

 As of March 1, 2018, Woodland residents can place food scraps and food-soiled paper in their green waste carts (now referred to as organics carts).
-Instead of going to the landfill, your food scraps and food-soiled paper, along with your yard waste, will be taken to a facility to be processed into compost!
-Separating food scraps and food-soiled paper is easy and will help Woodland and California reach our goal to recycle 75% of our waste by 2020.
+Instead of going to the landfill, your food scraps and food-soiled paper, along with your yard waste, will be taken to the Yolo County Landfill's composting facility to be processed into compost!
+Separating food scraps and food-soiled paper is easy and will help Woodland and California reach our goal to recycle 75% of our waste by 2025.

 Organics carts are serviced once a week year-round, on the same day as your trash and recycle cart pick-up.
+BPI Certified green bags are acceptable.
 Your organics cart must not contain limbs over 5 feet long, large stumps, metal, concrete, gravel, or other non-organic materials.

 Use the Waste Wizard below to search for items not listed.

 - Tree Limbs (Less Than 5 Feet Long)